-With most organisations now planning their return, or having already returned to the office, many need to reduce the capacity of previously full workspaces in order to maintain a comfortable social distance.
+With most organisations now planning their return, or having already returned to the office, many need to reduce the capacity of previously full workspaces in order to maintain social distancing.
 Many businesses are considering 'closing' alternate desks, and others are wanting to capitalise on the benefits that remote working has helped us all to discover during lockdown.